-We have created curriculum outlines to assist group leaders in determining the appropriate content and level of complexity that can be covered in each session.
+We have created discussion guides to assist group leaders in determining the appropriate content and level of complexity that can be covered in each session.
 Our intent is that the curriculum can be a mix of discussion and demo, whatever the leader thinks is best to communicate the ideas.
-You can read a brief overview of each group curriculum here.
+You can read a brief overview of each topic and examples of a group’s meeting discussion guide here.

 MEETINGS & COMMITMENT